jupyter-book/jupyter-book/docs/upgrade.md

 $ cd book
 $ jupyter book
-Welcome to the Jupyter Book (myst) CLI! 🎉 🚀
+Welcome to the Jupyter Book (via myst) CLI! 🎉 🚀

 jupyter book init walks you through creating a myst.yml file.

-You can use Jupyter Book (myst) to:
+You can use Jupyter Book (via myst) to:

  - create interactive websites from markdown and Jupyter Notebooks 📈
  - build & export professional PDFs and Word documents 📄